DEBT CONSOLIDATION SERVICES/CREDIT COUNSELING

 CONSUMER CREDIT COUNSELING AGENCIES

-with creditors on behalf of clients to establish
+can negotiate with creditors on behalf of clients to

 -Financial Counselors of America (www.financialcounselors.org)